 As you can see four darker strips were formed, just worked perfectly!
 This cutting board was quite clean and dry.

 However, these blends not only managed to get some deep-seated dirt off but also retained the original colour of the wood and darkened it!

-You can also see the lighter strips that indicate the degraded colour of wood whereas the darker areas represent conditioned and retained state.
+You can also see the lighter strips that indicate the degraded colour of wood whereas the darker areas represent a conditioned and retained states.